cliffeby/CWT001/README.md

 ## Other notes:
 - I found the API response to be rather slow and to take about 15 seconds per crossing.
 Terminal window shows progress.
 - If you are new to Python, there is very little obscure code.
-To extract other fields simply find the filed name and add it to the extracted field variables.
+To extract other fields simply find the field name and add it to the extracted field variables.
 Formatting the variable 'token' was the only tricky part.
 Since the token is assigned to me personally, I have changed it to a non-working value.
 Simply replace it with your token.
 - Each request has a 10-15 second cycle.
 If you have many crossings, be sure to check your computer’s sleep and logoff settings.
 ## Summary of aggregated data
 Trespassing/pedestrian fatalities can occur anywhere along the track.
 The Crossing Accident database reports both pedestrian and in-vehicle fatalities.
 For the tables below At gates, 4-quad, and activation failures represent only in-vehicle fatalities.